+1-888-SITEOWL

 Working with customers to create design plans and contract documents is one of the best ways to eliminate the need for an ICO to be issued.

-As much as possible, every project should be a collaborative effort between project stakeholders and integrators.
+As much as possible, every project should be a collaborative effort between project stakeholders and integrators, considering security risks and potential security issues.
 From kickoff meetings and consults all the way to walkthroughs and preliminary designs, customers are a wellspring of information about the project vision, the conditions at the installation site, and more.

-By collaborating with customers, your team can improve the quality of the project and reduce the number of external change orders.
-On top of that, asking the right questions helps to ensure that the designs your team comes up with are a great fit for the customer’s needs and unique conditions.
+By collaborating with customers while considering security dependencies, your team can improve the quality of the project and reduce the number of external change orders.
+On top of that, asking the right questions helps to ensure that the designs your team comes up with are a great fit for the customer’s needs, with detailed information about security validation and mitigation measures for sensitive information.

-With just basic information, sales and design teams can eliminate many of the common causes that create ICOs.
-That information may also give the project owner and contractors key insight into the estimated total price and whether to request additional time for the project before signing a contract.
+With just basic information while addressing security concerns, sales, and design teams can eliminate many common causes that create ICOs.
+That information may also give the project owner and contractors key insight into the estimated total price and whether to request additional time for the project before signing a contract while also considering the project’s lifecycle and security aspects.

-These questions can be difficult to answer if you’re just focused on hardware.
-By digging out the reason for the purchase and aligning with the customer’s end goal, integrators can go above and beyond in establishing rapport and building trust – a huge driver in customer decision-making when choosing brands to buy from and companies to work with.
+These questions, which include security considerations, can be difficult to answer if you’re just focused on hardware.
+By identifying the reason for the purchase and aligning with the customer’s end goal, integrators can go above and beyond in establishing rapport and building trust – a huge driver in customer decision-making when choosing brands to buy from and companies to work with.

 Leveraging Technology

-In some ways, technology has helped integrator teams communicate more effectively between themselves and customers.
-One study found that 98% of employees who were connected to a technology platform used that platform to collaborate and 83% depended on that technology to collaborate in the first place.
+Technology has helped integrator teams communicate more effectively with customers while addressing security measures.
+One study found that 98% of employees connected to a technology platform used that platform to collaborate, considering security risks, and 83% depended on that technology to collaborate in the first place.

-In others, these digital tools have made it even harder to access information effectively — especially between teams.
+In others, these digital tools have made it even harder to access information effectively — especially between teams and stakeholders concerned about physical security.

 While email makes it easy to contact customers and send documents, many integrators still use pen and paper tools to conduct site walkthroughs, and those using digital software to create customer floor plans typically end up using applications created for other industries.
-To top it all off, teams use different software applications in order to create designs, calculate costs, and compile information.
+To top it all off, teams use different software applications to create designs, calculate costs, and compile information, sometimes neglecting the aggregation of security-related data.

-A member of the sales team might use an app to conduct a site walk, but they’ll end up using a spreadsheet to itemize costs and create a parts list.
-Creating each piece of information separately leads to lost documentation and a lack of visibility for key stakeholders on the project.
+A member of the sales team might use an app to conduct a site walk, but they’ll end up using a spreadsheet to itemize costs and create a parts list without considering offline security measures

 Weeks later, a design shows up that the customer had a limited say in creating.
 It looks right.
-They approve the design and agree on the price only to find the entire project drowning in problems as soon as the installation begins.
+They approve the design and agree on the price, only to find the entire project drowning in problems as soon as the installation begins, potentially due to security issues.

 Internally, ICOs are everywhere as installers uncover new details about the project that require changes.
-The associated cost overruns and missed deadlines cause the project to fall behind or fail entirely.
+The associated cost overruns and missed deadlines cause the project to fall behind or fail entirely, which might also be linked to security vulnerabilities.

-The worst part: With the right technology, these problems can be avoided.
+The worst part: With the right technology, these problems can be avoided, provided that the technology considers security measures and dependencies.

-But integrators need project management software and digital tools that are specifically designed for them, not for generic project or construction industry jobs.
+But integrators need project management software and digital tools specifically designed for them, not for generic project or construction industry jobs.
+These tools should also include security validation, physical security considerations, and detailed information about potential security risks and their mitigation.

 Reduce ICOs and Boost Team Collaboration With SiteOwl